From Volterra dislocations to strain-gradient plasticity: Introduction

+As for the second point, our motivation in studying dislocations based on notions of uniformity and symmetry, is the flexibility that this approach offers in addressing a wide variety of mechanical problems involving various types of defects.
+There are several situations in which it is not clear how to apply the admissible strain approach.
+For example: \begin{enumerate}[itemsep=0pt,label=(\alph*)] \item High energetic regimes, in which the accumulation of dislocations induces a substantial change in the intrinsic geometry of the material. \item Defects in slender bodies, such as graphene monolayers. \item Defects of mixed types, such as coexistence of disclinations, dislocations and point defects. \end{enumerate} Item (a) has been partly addressed in \cite{KM15,KM16,EKM20}.
+In this work we address low-energetic limits that were studied within the admissible strain approach, using a framework enabling the future study of problems such as Items (b) and (c).

-In this introduction, we describe the geometric and mechanical approaches in the modeling of bodies containing finitely-many dislocations, describe the strain-gradient plasticity model, survey some of the relevant literature, and present the results and structure of this paper.
+In this introduction, we describe our model of bodies containing finitely-many dislocations, comparing it with the admissible strain approach, describe the strain-gradient plasticity model, survey some of the relevant literature, and present the results and structure of this paper.
 We focus on two-dimensional systems, and comment only briefly on extensions to three-dimensional ones.

-\paragraph{Modeling a dislocation} A dislocation in a crystal is created by a gliding mechanism along one of the lattice directions.
-In a continuum theory, the defect-free crystal is treated as a Euclidean domain, endowed with a frame field representing the lattice directions.
-The dislocation is created by perforating the continuum by a cylindrical hole of atomic-size diameter (the core of the defect), cutting the domain across a half-plane terminating at the cylindrical hole, translating one of the sides of the cut along one of the lattice directions, and then gluing the two sides of the cut (see \figref{fig:intro}).
+\paragraph{Modeling a dislocation} A dislocation in a crystal is created by a gliding mechanism along a lattice direction; atomic bonds are broken and new bonds are formed after indentation.
+Once this gliding has taken place, one has a medium having a perfect local lattice structure (except at a core), which nevertheless does not embed in a global lattice structure.
+In a continuum theory, the lattice structure is replaced by smooth fields.
+A defect-free crystal is modeled as a Euclidean domain, possibly endowed with a frame field representing the lattice directions.
+As described by Volterra, a dislocation can be simulated by perforating the continuum by a cylindrical hole of atomic-size diameter (the core of the defect), cutting the domain across a half-plane terminating at the cylindrical hole, translating one of the sides of the cut along one of the lattice directions, and then gluing the two sides of the cut (see Figure~\ref{fig:intro} for the discrete and continuum modeling of an edge-dislocation).

+The outcome of such a cut-and-weld procedure is a body endowed with a geometry that is locally-Euclidean, however does not embed (isometrically) into a global Euclidean structure.
+This formalism is valid for all types of dislocations in two and three dimensions (as well as for disclinations); henceforth we focus on parallel edge-dislocations, which can be described by a two-dimensional model.